 The Danish Pavilion at Shanghai’s World Expo 2010 is a metaphor for the Danish urban lifestyle.

-“You can ride the city bike, take a swim in the harbor bath, and see the real Little Mermaid,” Bjarke Ingels, founder of the design group that bears his name, said of his perforated, white-painted steel structure.
+“You can ride the city bike, take a swim in the harbor bath, and see the real Little Mermaid,” Bjarke Ingels, founder of the design group that bears his name, says of his perforated, white-painted steel structure.

 The pavilion is designed to allow visitors to experience some of Copenhagen’s most popular attractions – the city bike, the harbor bath, the playground settings, a picnic on the roof garden, and the authentic Han Christian Andersen’s Little Mermaid.